Birth (2004 film): Production

+Development

-Director Jonathan Glazer was interested in making a film about "the idea of eternal love" and a "mystery of the heart".
+Jonathan Glazer, after directing his first feature, Sexy Beast (2000), was interested in making a film about "the idea of eternal love" and a "mystery of the heart".
 While writing the script, he was not interested in making a ghost story or a "paranormal piece".
 He envisioned a fairy tale structure early on.
 The initial idea for the film came to him one day when he was in his kitchen: "There's this little kid and he tells a woman he's her dead husband – and he's ten years old."
 Glazer went to Paris to discuss the idea with French screenwriter Jean-Claude Carrière at his producer's recommendation.
 Carrière ended up helping Glazer with the story and acted as a script consultant.

-The director spent eight months going back and forth to Paris every weekend turning one paragraph into three acts.
+Glazer spent eight months going back and forth to Paris every weekend turning one paragraph into three acts.
 The script went through 21 drafts as Glazer and co-screenwriter Milo Addica worked on the story.
+During the writing process, Glazer was also beginning development of a film adaptation of Michel Faber's novel Under the Skin with Addica, and had planned to make that film before Birth.
+Glazer eventually directed this adaptation in 2013.

-With only a few weeks before principal photography was to begin, the two writers decided to refocus the entire film.
+With only a few weeks before principal photography was to begin, Glazer and Addica decided to refocus the entire film.
 Originally, the script was about the boy and they changed it to be about the woman instead.
 "We aimed to make something robust in which every question leads to another," said Glazer.
 "I'm not a Buddhist and I don't believe in reincarnation; I don't think I could do a film about it if I did.
 I was more interested in the idea of eternal love.
 I wanted to make a mystery, the mystery of the heart."

+Casting

 Actress Nicole Kidman read the screenplay and wanted to do the film when she found out that Glazer was directing, as she loved his previous film, Sexy Beast.
 She approached the director about doing the film.
 At first, he resisted because he felt that "her celebrity is so everywhere that I thought it could only hurt the delicate nature of this character".
 However, he met with Kidman and realized that "she was ready to inhabit the role".
 The more he talked to Kidman about her character, he would rewrite the script on weekends, tailoring it specifically for her.
 To show Anna in mourning both externally and internally, Glazer gave her short hair, spare wardrobe, and short, clipped speech.
 The director explained Anna's appearance as "somebody who had sort of let all glamor go and sexuality go".
 Kidman said that Glazer instructed her to do small, personal reactions.
 She found the character to be all-consuming so she could not separate herself from the role.
 To research for the role, Kidman spoke to two friends who had lost their fathers and they talked about how it still affected them years after.